Programmerino/AntiMinerblock/README.md

 ## Usage
 Call loadCryptominer, which will return a miner, and will return a value 0 to 4 referring to whether or not it worked.
 ```
-0 - Coinhive
+0 - Remote coinhive
+1 - Local coinhive with proxy
+2 - Authedmine
-1 - Crypto-loot
+3 - Crypto-loot
-2 - Cloudcoins
+4 - Cloudcoins
-3 - All blocked
+5 - All blocked
-4 - Script not blocked, but failure creating miner instance
+6 - Script not blocked, but failure creating miner instance
 ```

 Example: